animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

 <gfe:index id="myIndex" expression="someField" from="/SomeRegion" type="HASH"/>
 ```

-In Spring Data for GemFire's XML schema, the SDG XML
+In Spring Data for GemFire's XML schema, the Spring Data for GemFire XML
 namespace, `index` bean declarations are not bound to a Region, unlike
 GemFire's native `cache.xml`.
 Instead, they are top-level
 elements similar to `<gfe:cache>` element.
 This allows you to declare any